 The van leaves the city, rolls through suburban neighborhoods until it rolls onto a paved state forest road that becomes a dirt road.
 They drive for a few more miles, stops near a tree off the road.
 The brothers get out of the van with shovels.
 Feet from the tree, they dig a deep narrow hole.
 Then, they drag the body bag from the van to the hole.
 Bill pulls the zipper down to look at the dead man's face.
 He punches it, hard, until Tom stops him.

 Bill sobs.
-"I told Sis not to marry him because he was a prick."
+"I begged Sis not to marry him because he was a prick."

 They close the bag then drop it into the hole then throw dirt over it; after it is filled, as best as they can, they make the ground look undisturbed.
-Finished, they return to the van and drive away.
+Done with their deed, they return to the van and drive away.

 In the morning, a news broadcast announces that,"the man's body had disappeared from a funeral home," and then explains, "it was the body of the man who was found guilty of murdering his wife and sentenced to twenty years to life even though her body was never found.
 He was killed in a prison brawl.
 The police are investigating."